 With this understanding Uniter supports their customers to use the right methodology to solve real problems.
 The deep and wide knowledge of all types of change work by Uniter sets the basis for a thorough analysis of any company or organization.
 In cooperation with specialists like professor Udo Zander, Uniter will find the real problems by doing deep interviews throughout the whole organization.
 Professor Zander has both the knowledge of what types of problems there is, as well as the known solutions.
 When the analysis has found the problems, consultants from Uniter are able to support in the actual problem solving.

-Over the years Uniter has acquired deep knowledge in the problem solving techniques used by Toyota, the modularisation used by Scania, flow thinking in any kind of organisation etc. Uniter has a firm belief that every improvement work in any organisation has to start with the customer demand in focus and this demand has to be pulled through the organisation in the most efficient way possible.
+Over the years Uniter has acquired deep knowledge in the problem solving techniques used by Toyota, the modularization used by Scania, flow thinking in any kind of organization etc. Uniter has a firm belief that every improvement work in any organization has to start with the customer demand in focus and this demand has to be pulled through the organization in the most efficient way possible.
 To create the innovative culture needed to solve advanced problems like these Uniter has a vast set of training methods and facilitating skills to use.
-Methods like the Customer Perspective Improvement Group will support organisation both to do stepwise improvement work and to keep the customer demand in focus throughout the process.
+Methods like the Customer Perspective Improvement Group will support organization both to do stepwise improvement work and to keep the customer demand in focus throughout the process.

 Our suggestion is not solve all problems with a hammer.
 Get our qualified help to solve your real problems that will really make a difference.

-“It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”
+“It is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.”– Abraham Harold Maslow